History of the Latin script: Old Latin period

 K was marginalized in favour of C, which afterward stood for both /ɡ/ and /k/.

 Probably during the 3rd century BC, the Z was dropped and a new letter G was placed in its position – according to Plutarch, by Spurius Carvilius Ruga – so that afterward, C = /k/, G = /ɡ/.

-Old Latin could be written from right to left (as were Etruscan and early Greek) or boustrophedon, while writing after the first century BC was almost always left-to-right.
+Old Latin could be written from right to left (as were Etruscan and early Greek) or boustrophedon, while writing from the middle Republic on was almost always left-to-right.